prashantbaher/tcc-doks/content/vba/UserForms/27-vba-userform.md

 If you select the **UserForm** itself (not a **control** on the UserForm), you can use the Properties window to adjust UserForm properties

+{{< callout context="note" title="Note" icon="outline/info-circle" >}}

-> Some of the UserForm properties serve as default settings for new controls you drag onto the UserForm.
+Some of the UserForm properties serve as default settings for new controls you drag onto the UserForm.
 For example, if you change the Font property for a UserForm, controls that you add will use that same font.
 Controls that are already on the UserForm are not affected.

+{{< /callout >}}

 ## Viewing the UserForm Code window